Fremont, Seattle: Companies and organizations

-Theo Chocolate's factory and store, golf and daywear label Cutter & Buck's corporate headquarters, and Brooks Sports' headquarters are located here.
-Fremont has several breweries including Hale's Ales brewery and Fremont Brewing.
-The original Redhook breweries were located in Fremont until their closures in 1988 and 2002, respectively.
-The parent company of Geocaching.com is headquartered in Fremont.
+Fremont hosts the headquarters of evo, Brooks Sports, and Geocaching HQ, the parent company of Geocaching.com.
+The neighborhood also has several breweries including Fremont Brewing.
+Schilling Cider House is the taphouse of the Auburn-based Schilling Cider Company.
+The neighborhood also has several vintage stores, including the underground Fremont Vintage Mall.
+In 2021, Seattle Bouldering Project expanded to add a Fremont location.
+Charlie's Queer Books opened in 2023, becoming one of the few all-LGBTQ bookstores in the U.S.

 A growing number of technology companies have offices in Fremont, including Adobe Systems, the Allen Institute for Brain Science, SDL PLC, Groundspeak, Impinj, Sporcle, and Tableau Software.
 Most of these offices are along the Lake Washington Ship Canal.
 Google opened its Fremont office in 2006, becoming its second Seattle-area location.
 Their campus grew to 300,000 sqft and 1,350 employees by 2023, but the company announced its plan to move all of its Fremont workers to the South Lake Union office beginning in 2025.

 The neighborhood is home to a number of nonprofit organizations, including Literacy Source and Provail, a provider of social services to people with disabilities and an affiliate of the United Cerebral Palsy network.

+Historic

+The original Redhook breweries were located in Fremont until their closures in 1988 and 2002, respectively.
+Theo Chocolate's factory and store took over the brewery location, but closed their factory in 2023 after merging with American Licorice.
+In 2025, Theo Chocolate closed the store as well.
+Hale's Ales was located in Fremont and hosted Seattle's annual Moisture Festival there until the brewery closed in 2022.
+Golf and daywear label Cutter & Buck had its headquarters in Fremont from around 2002 until 2015, when it moved to 101 Elliott Avenue West.
+The Whale Wins, which won founder Renee Erickson a 2016 James Beard Award for Best Chef: Northwest, closed in 2025.

 A wedge-shaped building on Leary Way, a diagonal street cutting across Fremont from the adjacent Ballard neighborhood, once housed the legendary Seattle producer Jack Endino's Reciprocal Recording studio, where he recorded (among many other records) Nirvana's first demos and the band's debut on Sub Pop records, Bleach.